-The young agenda-setting New York label release the full lookbook for their new collection, which mixes together the past and the future into something totally right now.
+The young, agenda-setting New York label releases the full lookbook for its new collection, which mixes the past and the future into something totally right now.

 Scott Watts is just 21-years-old and is on the brink of releasing of his third collection with his label, GALLERY 909.
 Scott is young, idealistic, and full of ideas about clothes, what they mean, and how we can approach them conceptually.

-The latest collection was born out of a time of change in the designer's life, hence the title, Evening Star, signalling the end of one day and a new dawn.
+The latest collection was born out of a time of change in the designer's life, hence the title, Evening Star, signaling the end of one day and a new dawn.
 "Lately there have been a lot of changes in every aspect of my life," Scott explains, "as well for the label.
-I feel as if its the evening of who i was, the day is dawning on my new self."
+I feel as if its the evening of who I was, the day is dawning on my new self."
 This has led him to explore clash and contrast in the collection.
-Contrast between fabrics, between the man made and the natural, clashing between futurism and nostalgia, setting and aesthetic, the pieces are irreverent but full of depth.
-They reference the stark loucheness of the early 90s in their cut and silhouette, but the fabrics, which slip between natural and synthetic, hint at a more exciting present, they seem both other worldly and out of place, and right-at-home in on the streets of Chinatown, in the lookbook.
+Contrast between fabrics — between the man made and the natural — clashing between futurism and nostalgia, setting and aesthetic, the pieces are irreverent but full of depth.
+They reference the stark loucheness of the early 90s in their cut and silhouette, but the fabrics, which slip between natural and synthetic, hint at a more exciting present.
+They seem both other worldly and out of place, but right-at-home on the streets of Chinatown in the lookbook.